QUALITY DECLARATION SUMMARY

-Final estimates for 30 June 2006 were released on 19 August 2008 in Experimental Estimates of Aboriginal and Torres Strait Islander Australians (cat. no. 3238.0.55.001).
+Final estimates for 30 June 2016 were released on 31 August 2018 in Estimates of Aboriginal and Torres Strait Islander Australians (cat. no. 3238.0.55.001).

-The goal of the census is to obtain a complete measure of the number and characteristics of people in Australia on census night and their dwellings.
-To achieve this, extensive effort is put into census form design, collection procedures, and processing procedures.
-For further information on sources of error in the census, see the Explanatory Notes.
+The goal of the Census is to obtain a complete measure of the number and characteristics of people in Australia on Census night and their dwellings.
+To achieve this, extensive effort is put into Census form design, collection procedures, and processing procedures.
+For further information on sources of error in the Census, see the Explanatory Notes.

-In a large and complex exercise such as the census, it is inevitable that a small number of people will be missed and some will be counted more than once.
-In Australia, more people are missed from the census than are counted more than once.
+In a large and complex exercise such as the Census, it is inevitable that a small number of people will be missed and some will be counted more than once.
+In Australia, more people are missed from the Census than are counted more than once.
 The net effect when both factors are taken into account is net undercount.

-There were 1,133,300 census records (5.7% of the total census count) with unknown Indigenous status in the 2006 census.
-For the purposes of population estimates, these records are allocated to either Indigenous or non-Indigenous according to other demographic characteristics from the census.
-For a detailed discussion of unknown Indigenous status in the 2006 census see Interpreting The Data in Population Distribution, Aboriginal and Torres Strait Islander Australians, 2006 (cat. no. 2077.0), to be released October 2018.
+There were 1,411,000 Census records (6.0% of the total Census count) with unknown Indigenous status in the 2016 Census.
+For the purposes of population estimates, these records are allocated to either Indigenous or non-Indigenous according to other demographic characteristics from the Census.
+For a detailed discussion of unknown Indigenous status in the 2016 Census see Census of Population and Housing: Understanding the Increase in Aboriginal and Torres Strait Islander Counts Between 2011 and 2016 (cat. no. 2077.0), to be released October 2018.

-- changes in methodology and scope of the Post Enumeration Survey over time – for more information on the PES, see Census of Population and Housing - Undercount, 2006 (cat. no. 2940.0) and Census of Population and Housing - Details of Undercount, Aug 2006 (cat. no. 2940.0).
+- changes in methodology and scope of the Post Enumeration Survey over time – for more information on the PES, see Census of Population and Housing - Details of Overcount and Undercount, Australia, 2016 (cat. no. 2940.0).

-Estimates of the Indigenous and non-Indigenous populations of Australia are available on the ABS website under the 3238.0.55.001 product family, as:
+Estimates of the Aboriginal and Torres Strait Islander and non-Indigenous populations of Australia are available on the ABS website under the 3238.0.55.001 product family, as:

 - Main Features, which contains summary commentary; and